Towards the UN Ocean Conference | From Geneva to Lisbon

-The 2022 UN Ocean Conference will be held from 27 June to 1 July 2022 in Lisbon.
-It will provide a critical opportunity to mobilize partnerships and increase investment in science-driven approaches to achieve SDG 14.
-Organizations in Geneva are actively supporting processes in the run-up to the conference.
+The 2022 UN Ocean Conference took place from 27 June to 1 July 2022 in Lisbon, providing a critical opportunity to mobilize partnerships and increase investment in science-driven approaches to achieve SDG 14.
+Organizations in Geneva actively contributed to this conference.

 About the 2022 UN Ocean Conference